petros-d/docs/cloud/scheduler-logs.md

 The **Scheduler Logs** page shows all of a given Deployment's recorded Scheduler logs from the last 24 hours.
 Each log is color-coded based on its information type.

-At the top of the **Scheduler Logs** page, you can filter the types of logs which appear by selecting specific log types from the dropdown log type menu:
+At the top of the page, you can filter the types of logs which appear by selecting specific log types (`DEBUG`, `INFO`, `WARN`, or `ERROR`) from the dropdown log type menu:

 ![Log filtering menu in Scheduler Logs page](/img/docs/filter-logs.png)